 - Although complications are rare, it is not without any risk like any surgery.
 Things that could affect are:

 - Infections in the bladder, uterus, or surrounding areas

 - Excessive bleeding

-- Damaged organ like bladder, bowel, or uterus
+- A damaged organ-like bladder, bowel, or uterus

 - Abnormal vaginal discharge

-- Unusual discharge or pain at the site of incision.
+- Unusual discharge or pain at the site of the incision.

 Factors affecting the cost of Laparoscopy

-The cost of Laparoscopy starts from $1700.
+The cost of Laparoscopy starts at $1700.
 The cost could vary depending on factors like:

 - Choice of hospital